yueyu19/yueyu19.github.io/_teaching/traffic.md

 mathjax: true
 ---

-Do you know how to predict the ground traffic volumes in a city during rush hours?
+Do you know how to numerically predict the traffic equilibra patterns in a transportation network?
 Do you know the connection between traffic equilibra, supply-demand model and queuing theory?
 Find out more in this lecture.

 # Prerequisite